Freehold (Green Title) and survey-strata subdivision

 For a written copy of an approval, complete the

 The City cannot guarantee that the requested plans or information are available in the City's records, as this depends on the recordkeeping process in place when the plan or information was created.
+The City will check if there are approvals before requesting the fee.

 For further information, please contact the City on 9237 9222.